DarkDestry/random-scripts/xdcc/readme.md

 -- Used for removing search terms.
 -- Select the search term you want to remove and click Remove.

+Date - When is it this script first seen the anime
+Red N - The listing is last seen within a day

 ### NodeJS version

 - Put script in folder